learnwithgurpreet/b.learnwithgurpreet.me/src/posts/styling-options-in-nextjs-13+-server-side-and-client-side.md

 As per [NextJS documentation](https://nextjs.org/docs/app/building-your-application/styling/css-in-js), CSS-in-JS libraries which require runtime JavaScript are not currently supported in Server Components.
 However the team to is working on it to make it possible to work in both ways.

-I would personally don't recommend since it will bring lot of hassle in production applications.
+I would personally don't recommend since it will bring lot of hassle in production applications and also not good in performance with growing application.

 ## External StyleSheets